finnlennartsson/LIM/README.md

 # Less is More - LIM
 These are dHCP inspired processing pipelines for neonatal MRI data.

-The repository can go inside the /code folder within of a [BIDS](https://bids.neuroimaging.io/) studyfolder.
+This repository can go inside the /code folder within of a [BIDS](https://bids.neuroimaging.io/) studyfolder.

 The data is organized in the same way as the [2nd data release](https://drive.google.com/file/d/197g9afbg9uzBt04qYYAIhmTOvI3nXrhI/view) for the dHCP and expects the nifti sourcedata files to be located in the BIDS folder /sourcedata (SIC!).